LIVE

 Cons

 Let me be real: the SnapSafe TrekLite is not as nice as a Vaultek LifePod.
-It doesn’t feel as premium, the keypad is mushier, and the shell scratches if you look at it wrong.
-But it’s $80.
-Eighty bucks for a TSA-compliant, cable-lockable car safe.
-That’s less than dinner for two at a decent steakhouse.
+It doesn’t feel as premium, the combo dial is slower than electronic options, and the shell scratches if you look at it wrong.
+At around $50, it’s one of the cheapest TSA-compliant, cable-lockable car safes you can buy.
+That’s less than a box of premium defensive ammo.

 For what it costs, it does the job.
 Your pistol stays locked in your car instead of sitting in a glovebox.
 That alone makes it worth buying.
 If you’re on a budget and just need something functional, the TrekLite checks every important box.